 during the procedure.

-Transvaginal ultrasound requires that the ultrasound transducer be covered in a plastic
+Transvaginal ultrasound needs the ultrasound transducer to be covered in a plastic

 or latex sheath.
 This may cause a reaction in women with a latex allergy.

 Fetal ultrasound is sometimes offered in nonmedical settings to give keepsake images

 or videos for parents.
 The ultrasound procedure itself is considered safe, but it's

 possible that untrained workers may give parents false assurances about their baby's

 well-being.
 Or perhaps a problem may be missed.
 Having ultrasound done by trained